palaa159/Docs/research tools/Neuromore.md

 **OS X**: See the [FTDI OS X fix](http://docs.openbci.com/tutorials/09-Mac_FTDI_Driver_Fix) first, then follow these instructions.

-**Linux**: Neuromore doesn not yet support linux platforms but plans to in the near future.
+**Linux**: Neuromore does not yet support linux platforms but plans to in the near future.

 ### I. Neuromore Software
-Download the latest Neuromore software from their [website](http://www.neuromore.com/).
-Their main software is the Neuromore Studio which they plan to keep inproving on and keep free!
+Download the latest neuromore software from their [website](http://www.neuromore.com/).
+Their main software is the neuromore Studio which they plan to keep improving on and keep free!

 ### II.
 Connect the Board